 Kathleen McChesney headed bishops' child protection office

-The Oscar-winning movie Spotlight ends in January 2002, as the first of many articles on the Archdiocese of Boston’s mishandling of clerical sexual abuse is published, the result of a months-long investigation by The Boston Globe.
+The storyline in the Oscar-winning movie Spotlight ends in January 2002, as the first of many articles on the Archdiocese of Boston’s mishandling of clerical sexual abuse is published, the result of a months-long investigation by The Boston Globe.

 In many ways, for the Church in the United States, the work was just beginning.